Invigilated (RPNow) Online Exams

 - If a student logs in late to an exam they will not receive additional time.

-- If a student logs in on time but starts the exam late due to technical problems they should contact RPNow support, request a support ticket and submit this if applying for special consideration where the delay impacted on their ability to complete their exam.
+- If a student logs in on time but starts the exam late due to technical problems they should contact UniSA IT Help Desk.
+Students must keep all references for any support obtained during an online exam and submit them with any application for special consideration.

 What happens if a student tries to access the exam early?